-2022 exam dates
+2025 exam dates

-In the current climate, we continue to offer candidates the opportunity to sit their exam online at a date suitable to the candidate and a member of our team.
+We continue to offer candidates the opportunity to sit their exam online at a date suitable to the candidate and a member of our team.
 The online process is working well and feedback from candidates has been very positive.
 You can also travel to our offices to sit your examination.
 Please contact Tara Mitchell for a suitable date.